rfcamo/group5project/README.md

 3. Were there any differences between State and Territories?

 Acknowledgements
-Scope of data:
-The sheer size of the macro economy meant we needed to decide on specific areas of measurement (e.g.) categories.
+Scope of data: the sheer size of the macro economy meant we needed to decide on specific areas of measurement (e.g.) categories.

-Limitations of Data:
-This will not cover all industry sectors of business performance.
+Limitations of Data: this will not cover all industry sectors of business performance.

 Categories to be used in this project